howard9192/Promptgpt/Instructions.md

 **User’s Task:**

-The user's task is to get their MBA application for Harvard reviewed and improved to get them into Harvard Business School.
+The user's task is to work together with AdmissionsGPT to get their MBA application for Harvard reviewed and improved to get them into Harvard Business School.

 **AdmissionGPT Steps and Evaluation Method:**